 However, “under the influence” doesn’t just mean that you’ve had a beer or enjoyed a cocktail on a night out.
 The law states that intoxication is the offense, and the use of the phrase “under the influence” is intended to straddle the line between being drunk and having just a drink or two.
 Although alcohol has some effect on the drinker’s brain and motor skills, it’s generally held that one drink is not enough to make a person unfit to drive.

 At The Gorman Law Firm, Scott Gorman represents anyone who has been charged with driving drunk or under the influence of drugs or alcohol.
 We will work with you to ensure that your case is handled properly so that you get the opportunity to defend your actions.
-For more information on driving under the influence, and New Jersey’s DUI/DWI laws, contact a Hackensack DWI lawyer at our law firm today.
+For more information on driving under the influence, and New Jersey’s DUI/DWI laws, contact an Essex County DWI lawyer at our law firm today.

 Published in Categories: DUI / DWI